plinkysynth/plinky-site/src/routes/docs/posts/build-guide-blue.md

 **Please don’t over tighten the hex nuts on the sockets**.
 There are thin copper wires which run along the board under the black insulation.
 With finger-tightness there is no issue.
 But if you use a strong driver to tighten the nuts, you may squish the circuit, scraping away the black coating and cause short circuits leading to problems.

+In particular, the bottom right hex nut falls over a track that powers the blue LEDs.
+If your blue LEDs do not light, try loosening that nut.
+If that fixes the issue, you may have 'crushed' that track in the past. luckily, it usually recovers when you loosen the nut. you can also paint the nut (or the board under it) with some (Nail) varnish to insulate it.

 ## Making the case

 If you want, you can use 4 M3x15mm hex spacers, along with the 8 included M3 bolts, to hold Plinky together into a nice ‘pocket operator’ style ‘open case’.
 Screw the spacers into the base plate using M3 bolts, and then screw Plinky into them from above.